 But first you need to really understand what all that stuff means and how all the parts should interact.

 This one aspect, at least, I can make straightforward for you.
 Read Amazon Decoded.

-Next you must put theory into practice, let the rubber hit the road, and put together a promotion.
+Next, though, you must put theory into practice, let the rubber hit the road, and create a promotion.
 Yes, Step 1 was more of a proto-step, but one that will serve you for your entire career.
 At least until the robots take over completely and we spend our days reclining in nice, cozy vats of goo, plugged directly into Netflix.

 Pre-Requisites to Self-Publishing Success

 I’m also making some pretty major assumptions here, namely that you have:

 - worked hard at the craft of writing;

 - written a marketable book with great presentation which is appropriate to your genre;

 - published – or are working on – a series of books and not just trying to flog one book or some unconnected standalones; and,